alifeee/blogtest/railcards/railcards.md

 This is a live rendered flowchart using [Mermaid].
 [View full screen](./flowchart_mermaid.svg).
 [View online][mermaid online].
 See above for footnotes.

+I hope this diagram still works when you are reading this.
+I couldn't easily get it to use local libraries, so it downloads lots of JavaScript from "not this website".

 </figcaption>

 ### The Britrail pass